A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Results

-So in summary, of the established consensus methods, strict and majority-rule are refinement-stable, whereas loose consensus as well as Adams and Aho consensus are not.
-In Section \ref{sec:MRP} we will show that this also applies to MRP and MRC, unfortunately.
+So in summary, of the established consensus methods, strict and majority-rule are monotonic, whereas the loose, Adams and Aho consensus methods are not, but the latter at least have the monotonicity property if the input profiles are such that the refined one allows for a linear ordering.
+In Section \ref{sec:MRP} we will show that these monotonicity statements also apply to MRP and MRC.
 But before we do so, we turn our attention to another property that consensus methods might have, namely that of being non-contradictory.